A SaaS Technical SEO Checklist – And How Not to Waste Your Time

 Sometimes programmers will duplicate existing pages to save time during the design process.
 However, this practice can lead many webmasters to forget to input a new title tag and meta description on the duplicate page.
 This leaves multiple pages with the same title and description, which can be very confusing to a search engine or person.
 Five pages titled “Homepage” would confuse me too!

-Each page on your site is an opportunity to rank for valuable keywords!
+Each page on your site is an opportunity to rank for valuable SEO keywords!
 Include them in the title tags and meta descriptions to get more of those juicy SaaS SEO rankings.

 Make sure that your title tags have unique verbiage to distinguish one page from another.

 Need help making your title tags and meta descriptions?
 Take a look at what the guys on page 1 are doing with theirs.
 Keep in mind that the title tag is more for the search engine, while the meta description is more for the user.
 Use the title tag for your target keyword, and use your description to entice a user to click.
-Take a look at this guide for best practices on writing your metadata!

 Duplicate title tags